-3 UCLA basketball players reportedly arrested in China for shoplifting
+3 UCLA basketball players could be stuck in China 'for months'

 - UCLA is scheduled to open its season in Shanghai on Saturday against Georgia Tech

-(CNN)Three freshmen on the UCLA men's basketball team were arrested after allegedly shoplifting in the Chinese city of Hangzhou just days ahead of their scheduled season opener, according to ESPN.
+(CNN)Three freshmen on the UCLA men's basketball team accused of shoplifting in the Chinese city of Hangzhou could be months away from returning home while the legal process in their case plays out.

-The sports network, citing a source with firsthand knowledge, said LiAngelo Ball, Cody Riley and Jalen Hill were released on bail after being questioned about stealing sunglasses from a Louis Vuitton store near the team hotel.
+ESPN, citing a source with firsthand knowledge, reported Wednesday that LiAngelo Ball, Cody Riley and Jalen Hill were released on bail after being questioned about stealing sunglasses from a Louis Vuitton store near the team hotel.
 ESPN's LA-based reporter Arash Markazi is covering the team from China.

 Chinese officials wouldn't confirm the ESPN report that Ball, Riley and Hill were arrested.
 Hua Chunying, a spokeswoman for China's Foreign Ministry, said the case had been reported to US authorities.